Eetami/marvelcdb-cli/README.md

 ## MarvelCDB API

-mcdbcli only supports public APIs.
-To print your private decks you need to fetch them using the OAuth API yourself, and feed the JSON to mcdbcli via stdin.
+MarvelCDB CLI only supports public APIs.
+To print your private decks you need to fetch them using the OAuth API yourself, and feed the JSON to `mcdbcli` via stdin.

 ## Examples